platformsh/platformsh-docs/docs/src/development/email.md

 platform environment:info enable_smtp false
 ```

-When SMTP support is enabled the environment variable `PLATFORM_SMTP_HOST` will be populated with the address of the SMTP host that should be used.
-When SMTP support is disabled that environment variable will be empty.
+When SMTP support is enabled,
+the environment variable `PLATFORM_SMTP_HOST` will be populated with the address of the SMTP host that should be used.
+When SMTP support is disabled,
+that environment variable will be empty.

 {{< note >}}

 Changing the SMTP status will not take effect immediately.
 You will need to issue a new *build*, not just a new deploy, for the changes to take effect.
 That means making a trivial change to some file in Git for the application.

 {{< /note >}}

 ## Ports